csauve/alpine/README.md

   * **bsp**: Main level geometry
 * **sun**: Approximate sunlight direction, used for prototyping lighting and shadows.
 Put Blender in rendered view mode for a preview

+Before exporting, ensure all mesh modifiers have the "Realtime" setting enabled.
+This ensures they will take effect during export.
 Select "Halo Joined Model Skeleton (.jms)" from the export menu and use these options:

 * Path: `data/levels/alpine/models/alpine.JMS`
 * Encoding: UTF-8
 * Version: 8200
 * Game: Halo CE
-* Triangulate faces: no
+* Triangulate faces: no (this mesh already has the triangulate modifier)

 A future improvement is invoking `blender` from a build script to export the JMS non-interactively.